anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 There are two main drivers for the definition of BRSKI-AE:

-* The solution architecture may already use or require a certificate management protocol other than EST.  Therefore, this other protocol should be usable for requesting LDevID certificates.
+* The solution architecture may already use or require using a certificate management protocol other than EST.  Therefore, this other protocol should be usable for requesting LDevID certificates.